project-sekai-ctf/sekai.team/data/blog/tsjctf-2022/bacteria.md

 ![check_reloc_arg.png](/static/images/tsjctf-2022/bacteria/check_reloc_arg.png)

 We can see that it send 0x20 bytes which fit read() so we are sure that every payload is sent correctly.
-Let's run until we have inputed all struct and check with the reloc_arg:
+Let’s run until we have inputed all struct and check with the reloc_arg:

 ![check_structures_position.png](/static/images/tsjctf-2022/bacteria/check_structures_position.png)

 We can see that all of our struct are in the correct position.
 Now we just need an address of r_offset to puts the resolved function to it.
 We want when it has just resolved, it will print out the resolved address immediately.
 Which means when we have just write STRTAB structure, we will write the dlresolver to r_offset.
 After it resolve, it will print out the libc address which rsi is holding the pointer.

 So the dlresolver and r_offset is in the same address.
-Because we don't want the JMPREL, SYMTAB and STRTAB structure to be overwriten or it might cause error.
+Because we don’t want the JMPREL, SYMTAB and STRTAB structure to be overwriten or it might cause error.
 And also because dlresolve will use the lower stack address to resolve this so choosing lower address is an great idea.
 We will use address of `rw_section - 0x50` for both r_offset and dlresolver so the stage 3 will change to this:

 ```python
 JMPREL = 0x400300